hyperledger-labs/perun-doc/source/concepts/protocols.rst

 1. for ledger channels it is the blockchain,
 2. for sub-channels it is the ledger channel between the same participants, and
 3. for virtual channels the ``parent layer`` consists of the two ledger channels between each of the channel participants and a common intermediary.

-The funding protocol for each type of channel is described in detail in the ``Funding protocols`` section.
+The funding protocols for each type of channel is described in detail in the ``Funding protocols`` section.

 .. image:: ../_generated/concepts/open_generic.svg
   :align: Center